vgteam/sequenceTubeMap/README.md

 ## Online Version
 **Explore Without Installing Anything**

-The easiest way to have a look at some graph visualizations is to check out the online demo at [https://vgteam.github.io/sequenceTubeMap/](https://vgteam.github.io/sequenceTubeMap/).
+The easiest way to have a look at some graph visualizations is to check out the [online demo](https://vgteam.github.io/sequenceTubeMap/).
 There you can play with visualizations from a few different data sets as well as look at some examples showcasing different structural features of variation graphs.
 You can even provide your own [vg](https://github.com/vgteam/vg)-generated data as an input (limited to small file sizes only).

 ## Local Version
 **Run the Sequence Tube Map on Your Own**